BuggieZ/MachineLearningRepo/README.md

 Assignment1 pdf is [here](Overview of ML.pdf)

-Homework on Dara exploration is here https://github.com/BuggieZ/MachineLearningRepo/blob/85220be6cae4a19a923649c7d0957169a5bd4c60/hw_dataExplooration.docx
+Homework on Data exploration is here https://github.com/BuggieZ/MachineLearningRepo/blob/85220be6cae4a19a923649c7d0957169a5bd4c60/hw_dataExplooration.docx